 I have been teaching English at UW-Madison since 2012.
 I grew up in Wisconsin and completed my undergraduate degree at UW-La Crosse.
 Though my degree was in Fine Arts, I began teaching English as a Foreign Language in 1999 as a Peace Corps volunteer in Moldova.
 When I returned to the States, I taught Art at a public school in Florida while completing an MA in TESOL at the University of Central Florida.
 I then studied Italian in Italy, taught English in Turkey, and developed faculty training programs at the Defense Language Institute in Monterey, CA. Of all the places I’ve lived and worked, UW-Madison is my favorite.
 When I’m not teaching or studying (I completed a 2nd MA in Educational Leadership from UW-Madison in 2015), I like spending time outdoors, working on home improvement projects, and painting.

-I have been teaching ESL at UW-Madison since 2000.
+I have been teaching English at UW-Madison since 2000 and currently serve as the Interim Director of the ESL Program.
 I teach a number of subjects and courses here including writing, reading, and pronunciation and academic skills preparation.
 Additionally, I am involved with teacher training for international teaching assistants as well as undergraduate and graduate students who are pursuing a TESOL teaching certificate.
-I also serve as an academic advisor for students in our intensive English program who are applying to undergraduate and graduate schools in the U.S. I am currently part of a collaborative academic writing project between UW-Madison and the Universidad Tecnológica in Uruguay.
+I am currently part of a collaborative academic writing project between UW-Madison and the Universidad Tecnológica in Uruguay.
 In the past I have also worked as a teacher trainer with the Fulbright-Hays Program, the National African Languages Resource Center, and the Gyeonggi-do Institute for Foreign Language Education in Korea.
-When I’m not teaching I like to spend time traveling with my wife and playing sports with my sons or pursuing my other passion in life: music.
+When I’m not teaching, I like to spend time traveling with my wife and playing sports with my sons or pursuing my other passion in life: music.
 I regularly perform, record, and tour with a Chicago based blues group called the Cash Box Kings.
 I look forward to teaching you and helping you pursue your academic goals.

-I have been teaching English for over twenty years and I am still delighted that this is my career.
-Many of my teaching years were spent in Minneapolis (where I got my MA in TESOL), and a couple were spent in Buenos Aires.
-Reading and writing are areas that interest me, and I’m happy to help you grow in those areas as well.
-Having said that, I never pass up the opportunity to teach grammar, speaking (and pronunciation) or listening either; I enjoy it all and look forward to coaching you in any and all skill areas.
+I have been teaching English for many years and I am still delighted that this is my career.
+Some of my teaching years were spent in Minneapolis (where I got my MA in TESOL), and a couple were spent in Buenos Aires.
+I’ve done teacher training in Turkey and China, as well as here at the UW-Madison.
+Reading and writing are areas that interest me, and I’m happy to help you grow in those areas.
+Having said that, I never pass up the opportunity to teach grammar, speaking (and pronunciation) or listening either; I enjoy it all, and look forward to coaching you in any and all skill areas.